crow-translate/crow-translate/README.md

 ## Installation

+To install a stable version, go to the [releases](https://github.com/Shatur95/CrowTranslate/releases) page.
+The instructions below will help you install Crow Translate with the latest commits.

 ### Automatic script

 You can use the automatic script that builds **Crow Translate** and creates a package for your distribution: